 Short version: sorry, we worked hard and now we are taking a summer break, sipping beer somewhere in Mexico.
 Please don’t hate us, come back in September.
 (By the way, if you are in Paris, do pay Holly Belly a visit.)

 It just seems very unusual to me, this kind of thing could never happen in Moscow where rent is higher than the Empire State Building.
 People do take shifts and go on vacations, but not like, you know, the whole crew at once.
-Don’t get me wrong, though — I love it.
-Socialism, people come first.
-And this is not the first time I’ve encountered somebody closing their place for the summer in Paris.
+Don’t get me wrong,

 At the local bookstore I stumbled upon a book that briefly describes my life:

 It’s pretty great, actually, compares two cities using gorgeous minimalist style illustrations.
 Check it out.

 Paris’s got some cool coffee spots too.
 Like this one, Coutume.

 And the next one is my favourite, Cafe Loustic.

 The owner is a great guy, it was a pleasure to have a chat with him.